decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

     overflow: YGOverflow;
     // (undocumented)
     padding: Position;
+    // Warning: (ae-forgotten-export) The symbol "Position" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     position: Position;
     // Warning: (ae-forgotten-export) The symbol "YGPositionType" needs to be exported by the entry point index.d.ts